The Perfumed Garden: Chapter 2: The Woman of Quality

-Chapter 3: Men who are to be held in contempt
+Chapter 3: The Unattractive Man

 Men who are misshapen, whose member is short, who do not make love with vigour or in a manner that gives women enjoyment, who skip foreplay, who are quick to discharge their sperm and leave their partner right after the ejaculation, are men who are held in contempt by women.

 Men who lie, who cannot be trusted, who conceal to their wives what they have been doing, except their adulterous affairs, are also men worthy of contempt.

-Chapter 4: Women who are to be held in contempt
+Chapter 4: The Unattractive Woman

-Ugly women are repulsive but also those who have a loud laugh.
-Women who joke around are said to be sluts.
+Ugly women are repulsive but also those who are overly raucous and have a loud laugh.
+A woman who is often seen joking and fooling around may be promiscuous.
 Also listed as disagreeable traits are revealing their husband's secrets, delighting in other's misfortune, pointing out other's shortcomings, busy-bodies, shrews, talkers, gossips, the lazy, harridans, the hysteric, the nag and the pilfering slag.